 + While dealing with customers/stake holders

-A highly respected person who serves in a leadership role said to me, ‘I Focus only on Future’.
+One of the highly respected friends who serves in a leadership role in a big company said to me, ‘I Focus only on Future’.
 This was implicitly conveying a message that he was always focusing on solutions.
 While discussing with a senior product manager, he was speaking on the importance of listening from customers view.
 This implicitly conveyed about ‘other-centeredness’.